CaledoniaProject/AdvancedLogParser-CLI/readme.md

 ## Quick start

-Insert the first two fields from /etc/passwd into a table called 'parser',
+Insert the first two fields from /etc/passwd into a table named 'parser',

 <pre>
 ./logparser.pl \